The Intelligent Investor

 The Intelligent Investor by Benjamin Graham, first published in 1949, is a widely acclaimed book on value investing.
 The book provides strategies on how to successfully use value investing in the stock market.
-Historically, the book has been one of the most popular books on investing and Graham’s legacy remains.
+Historically, the book has been one of the most popular books on investing and Graham's legacy remains.

 Background and history

 The Intelligent Investor is based on value investing, an investment approach Graham began teaching at Columbia Business School in 1928 and subsequently refined with David Dodd.
 This sentiment was echoed by other Graham disciples such as Irving Kahn and Walter Schloss.
 Warren Buffett read the book at age 20 and began using the value investing taught by Graham to build his own investment portfolio.

-The Intelligent Investor also marks a significant deviation to stock selection from Graham's earlier works, such as Security Analysis.
+The Intelligent Investor also marks a significant deviation in stock selection from Graham's earlier works, such as Security Analysis.
 Which is, instead of extensive analysis on an individual company, just apply simple earning criteria and buy a group of companies.
 He explained the change as: